oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Return the bed to its *Home* position by pressing the :fontawesome-solid-house: button ([more info](notes-scanning.md#standard-extraction-of-the-participant)).
 - [ ] Take the ET arm outside to the Control Room and place it in a stable place.
+- [ ] Take the infrared outside to the Control Room and store it in the ET/fMRI box.
-- [ ] Take the ECG electrodes, ECG cable, the RB, and the plexiglass panel outside to the control room.
+- [ ] Take the plexiglass panel outside to the control room.
 - [ ] Exit and close the external door.

 ## Clearing up the Control Room